jupyterhub/jupyterhub/docs/source/reference/services.md

 ## Externally-Managed Services

-You may prefer to use your service management tools, such as `Docker` or `systemd`, to manage a JupyterHub Service.
+You may prefer to use your own service management tools, such as Docker or systemd, to manage a JupyterHub Service.
 These **Externally-Managed Services**, unlike Hub-Managed Services, are not subprocesses of the Hub.
 You must tell JupyterHub which API token the Externally-Managed Service is using to perform its API requests.
 Each Externally-Managed Service will need a